KenKundert/sshdeploy/README.rst

 The keys of the first level of dictionaries should be the filenames for the private keys.
-The values should be a dictionary that may contain the keys 'purpose' and 'servers'.
+The values should be dictionaries that may contain the keys 'purpose' and 'servers'.

 Purpose